developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 <i>NextGen (NG) SimulScan - Scanning Modes</i>

 ### Document Selection
 **Document Selection** specifies the template to use for document capture, in which **Document Capture** is selected as the **Scanning Mode.** Document Capture requires a template that designates the areas to capture as an image, such as signature, text fields, or the entire document.

-Contact Zebra to create a custom Document Capture template.
+> <span style="color:red">Contact your local Zebra sales representative for assistance to create a Document Capture template.</span>

 To select the Document Capture template, in the **NG SimulScan configuration** screen tap on **Document Capture Selection** and select a template for the document to be captured.
 It is required to enable **[Use content providers](../../output/intent/#intentoutputsetup)** option in Intent Output to retrieve scanned data.
 Refer to **[Import NextGen SimulScan Templates](../../admin)** and **[SimulScan template](/mx/datawedgemgr)** section of DataWedge Manager CSP on how to add a template to this selection.